-For ages people in different parts of the world cooked and consumed healthy and well balanced dishes with amazing set of ingredients.
+If you like Spinach and you like pie.
+Put your love together in this remarkable spinach pie recipe.
+For ages people in different parts of the world cooked and consumed healthy and well-balanced dishes with an amazing set of ingredients.
 It is fascinating to learn the history of food and find out more about what motivated cooks to use the herbs they chose, the methods they used.
-Perhaps, those cooks were motivated by taste and without notion of vital vitamins and minerals, they prepared both delicious and healthy dishes.
+Perhaps, those cooks were motivated by taste and without a notion of vital vitamins and minerals, they prepared both delicious and healthy dishes.
 Today we have an opportunity to learn scientifically which food is healthy in what amounts.
-These days it is much easier to learn a lot of stuff throughout internet alone.
+These days it is much easier to learn a lot of stuff on the internet alone.

 - 4 large bunches of spinach, 3 lb

 - 4 bunches of scallions, 15 ounces

 - Salt to taste

 - 2 cups flour